Cerealkillerway/fileUploader/README.md

 ### Translations
 It comes with english built-in;
-it is possible to override them or add a custom translation by defining it in "langs" object in the constructor
+it is possible to override it or add a custom translation by defining it in "langs" object in the constructor

     $('.fileUploader').fileUploader({
         lang: 'es',